Updated: May 8, 2025

 Cost of living

-Indeed, as one of the most affordable European countries, choosing to retire in Portugal is a smart way to ensure your retirement earnings are spent wisely.
+As one of the most affordable European countries, choosing to retire in Portugal is a smart way to ensure your retirement earnings are spent wisely.
 From eating out in restaurants to doing your grocery shopping, you can stretch your money further here.

 Where to Live in Lisbon: Top Neighborhoods